emilwalsted/respmech/README.md

 # Getting started
 The file **respmech.py** contains the actual analysis code.
 Start by downloading it.
 You should then create another Python file for each setting/project which contains the analysis settings for that particular project (i.e. points to input files etc.).
 Make a copy of the template project file **example.py** and rename/modify to reflect your setup and analysis (see below).

+Specifically, Input and Output location details must be provided in the settings template in order to render the code functional (see details below).
+Additional details (e.g. samplingfrequency - Line 39; file format – Line 47) are used to further tailor the code to the settings of your data acquisition file and resulting exported analysis files.

-## Input data
+## Input and Output: Data locations and format
 Currently, supported input formats are: MATLAB, Excel and CSV.
 You can extend this yourself by modifying the _load()_ function in **respmech.py**.

-First, you need to modify the path below to point to **respmech.py**.
-This is to ensure that you are in control of exactly which version of the analysis code you use. _Note: the examples below use Unix-style paths – if you are on Windows, use 'C:\\...' style._
+First, you need to modify the settings file path below to point to **respmech.py**.
+This is to ensure that you are in control of exactly which version of the analysis code you use. _Note: the examples below use Unix-style paths – if you are on Windows, use 'C:\\folder\\folder...' style.
+NOTE: Backslashes __must__ be double._

 ```
 #Modify to the location of your respmech.py: